 Ofsted thumbs up

-In July 2018 Ofsted conducted a monitoring visit to The National Logistics Academy as part of a series of monitoring visits to a sample of new apprenticeship training providers that are funded through the apprenticeship levy.
+In July 2018 Ofsted conducted a monitoring visit to The National Logistics Academy as part of a series of monitoring visits.
+They sampled the new apprenticeship training providers that are funded through the apprenticeship levy.
 The Ofsted inspectors concluded that The Academy is one of a minority of new providers that was making “significant progress” across all three of their inspection themes:

-1. How much progress have leaders made in ensuring that the provider is meeting all the requirements of successful apprenticeship provision? – significant progress
+1. How much progress the leaders made in ensuring that the provider is meeting all the requirements of successful apprenticeship provision? – significant progress

 2. What progress have leaders and managers made in ensuring that apprentices benefit from high-quality training that leads to positive outcomes for apprentices? – significant progress